Thiazide and Thiazide-Like Diuretics

 Hypokalaemia resulting from thiazide and related diuretics, also increases risk of ventricular arrhythmias, when taken concomitantly with torsades de pointes inducing drugs such as amiodarone, disopyramide, flecainide, sotalol, haloperidol and amisulpride.

 Hypokalaemia and/or hypomagnesaemia that may occur due to thiazide and related diuretic use increases risk of toxicity with digitalis preparations such as digoxin, therefore careful monitoring is required.
+Furthermore, patients taking calcium salts and vitamin D alongside thiazides and related diuretics are at risk of hypercalcaemia and milk-alkali syndrome.

 In addition there is an increased risk of nephrotoxicity with NSAIDs, ACE-inhibitors, ARBs and iodinated contrast media.
 NSAIDs such as indomethacin and ketorolac also antagonise the diuretic effect of bendroflumethiazide.
+Co-administration of thiazide diuretics may also increase the frequency of hypersensitivity reactions to allopurinol.

 References